Global online exchange provider MultiBank Group appeals ruling in dispute with its former joint venture partner Von der Heydt Group (VDH)

 Global online exchange and cryptocurrency ecosystem provider MultiBank Group is appealing against a decision dismissing a case it brought against its former joint venture partner, German-based Von der Heydt Group (VDH) in the British Virgin Islands (BVI), accusing it of hiding illegal transactions.

-Owned by US citizen Naser Taher, who is in the midst of developing a “one-stop—shop for cryptocurrency, MultiBank Group is a leading financial institution and turned in record profits in 2020 of over $139mn on an annual turnover of over $5 trillion.
+Owned by Naser Taher, who is in the midst of developing a “one-stop—shop for cryptocurrency, MultiBank Group is a leading financial institution and turned in record profits in 2020 of over $139mn on an annual turnover of over $5 trillion.

 From 2017 to 2020, the MultiBank Group entered a joint venture with VDH.
 MultiBank Group invested over €43mn into the project, but problems arose after transactions in mutual funds undertaken by VDH were in breach of the European Regulatory Framework, according to MultiBank Group.
 Subsequently the transactions were found to be in breach of regulations by the Luxembourg Regulators, the CSSF.
 MultiBank Group said that these problems were confirmed to it in a letter from the CSSF of October 14, 2020.